linux-lock/bpflock/README.md

 bpflock combines multiple bpf programs to strength Linux security.
 By restricting access to a various range of Linux features, bpflock is able to reduce the attack surface and block some well known attack techniques.

 Only programs like container managers, systemd and other containers/programs that run in the host [pid namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) may be able to access those features, containers that run on their own namespace will be restricted.
-If bpflock bpf programs run under a deny permission model then all programs/containers will be denied access even privileged ones.
+If bpflock bpf programs run under a `restricted` profile then all programs/containers will be denied access even privileged ones.

 bpflock protects Linux machines using a system wide approach taking advantage of [Linux Security Modules + BPF](https://www.kernel.org/doc/html/latest/bpf/bpf_lsm.html).
 The permission model will be augmented soon to include per cgroupv2 filtering.